 Now is a good time to review your financial situation and do a rough estimate of your income tax bill for the year.
 This will give you an incentive to consider these short and long-term strategies to minimize your tax bill.

-If you don’t yet have an IRA in place, it must be opened by December 31.
-You can still deduct contributions made until April 15, 2013 on your 2012 taxes, but making them before year-end starts the clock on tax-deferred growth sooner.
+You can open an IRA account at any time and still deduct contributions made until April 17, 2018 on your 2017 taxes, but making them before year-end starts the clock on tax-deferred growth sooner.

 Consider selling investment losers to offset any capital gains.
 When calculating your gains and losses, be sure to include mutual fund distributions; they are taxable gains even when you hold onto the shares.
 You may want to sell appreciated securities before year-end (or donate them to charity; see #7 below).
 If you have excess losses, they may be carried forward into future tax years, at a rate of no more than $3,000 each year.

-Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 7.5% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
+Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 10% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
 In adding up your expenses, consider elective dental work, eyeglasses and contact lenses, insurance premiums that you personally pay for, health and long-term-care insurance, weight-loss and stop-smoking programs, and over-the-counter medical supplies such as hearing aid batteries.
+There was a temporary exemption from Jan.
+1, 2013 to Dec.
+31, 2016 for individuals age 65 and older and their spouses.
+If you or your spouse are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
+The threshold remained at 7.5% of AGI for those taxpayers until Dec.
+31, 2016.

 You can make year-end gifts to charity with cash or with appreciated securities.
 If you donate appreciated securities (like stocks), you can take a deduction for the current fair market value.